-6642.
+- 6622.
 Justice Writing/Legal Writing (3).
+Prerequisite: Legal Research, JUST 6602.
 Detailed study of effective communication in justice and public safety.
-Includes analysis and synthesis of interoffice communications, analysis of research and development of projects and presentation of social science research.
+Includes analysis and synthesis of interoffice communications, analysis of research and development of projects and presentation of social science research. - 6630.
+Victimology (3).
+Characteristics of victim/offender interaction, the effects of criminal acts on victims and their families, and society's reaction to the plight of the victim. - 6650.

-- 6650.
 Civil Litigation (3).
 Legal steps involved in preparation of a civil case, efforts towards a non-judicial settlement and trial and post-trial considerations in general civil matters. - 6660.
 Court and Judicial Administration (3).
 Analysis of administrative and management issues concerning trial courts, state court systems and the federal courts regarding to case management, jury management, personnel administration, budgeting and other topics. - 6670.
 Family Law (3).
 Examination of laws impacting family relationships such as marriage, annulment, divorce, adoption, child support and custody, child abuse, parentage, termination of parental rights and other related issues. - 6700.
 Research Methods (3).
 Pr., JUST 6642.
 Research theory and methodology in social sciences, including research design, conceptual models, sampling techniques and development of individual research papers.
 Grant writing fundamentals. - 6710.
 Alternative Dispute Resolution (3).
 Examination of various aspects of alternative dispute resolution, including arbitration, negotiation and mediation. - 6752.
 Homeland Security and Terrorism (3).
 Introduces theories of the world's best terrorist analysts.
 Focuses on domestic and international terrorism threats, basic security issues and use of technology to combat terrorism.
-Discusses why terrorism exists, the present state of terrorism and the future of this erratic phenomenon. - 6780.
+Discusses why terrorism exists, the present state of terrorism and the future of this erratic phenomenon. - 6750.
+Survey of Crime Theories (3).
+Provides an examination of the major criminological schools of thought as well as the prominent theorists within each school; theories are presented that examine criminal motivation and the application of criminal law; additionally, the implicit theoretical assumptions regarding the punishment of offenders is examined. - 6780.
 Administrative Law (3).
-Focuses on substantive and procedural matters, including code and standards, benefit claims, regulated groups, court decisions and civil rights. - 6800.
+Focuses on substantive and procedural matters, including code and standards, benefit claims, regulated groups, court decisions and civil rights.

+- 6800.
 Paralegal Studies/Legal Ethics (3).
 Survey of the occupational field of the paralegal (legal assistant), including ethics, law office management, legal research, law libraries, administrative law, criminal and civil law, employment discrimination and career opportunities. - 6813.
 Computer Applications in Law (3).
 Pr., JUST 6602.
 Introduction to software commonly used in law offices, including spreadsheets, databases and case management software and review of word processing applications.
-Includes instruction in the use of Internet and computer-assisted legal research.
+Includes instruction in the use of Internet and computer-assisted legal research. - 6850.

-- 6850.
 JPS Human Resources Management (3).
 Focuses on the implications of substantive and procedural law relating to personnel issues, legal and regulatory issues within an organization and sexual harassment in the workplace. - 6924.
 Internship (1-3).
-Pr., permission of adviser.
+Pr., permission of advisor.
 Supervised study in an administrative setting, with opportunity to integrate theory and practice in criminal justice agencies.
 Credit may not exceed 3 semester hours for any single internship. - 6932.
 Directed Research (1-3).
-Pr., JUST 6642, permission of adviser.
+Pr., JUST 6642, permission of advisor.
 Independent research into criminal justice problems, issues and theories or a practical problem in a student's work setting.
 Credit may not exceed 3 semester hours for any single project. - 6972.
 Special Problems/Special Topics (3).
 In-depth examination of specific topics of current interest in criminal justice, public safety and paralegal education.
 Course may be repeated as topics change. - 6982.
 Master's Comprehensive Examination (0).
 Pr., completion of coursework or in last semester of coursework.